gatech-genemark/GeneMark-ETP-exp/README.md

 ### Genome sequences

 All genome sequences were downloaded from RefSeq section of NCBI.
 For each genome we parsed out unique sequence identifiers [accession.version](https://www.ncbi.nlm.nih.gov/genbank/sequenceids/) from FASTA definition lines.
 New, simplified sequence IDs were introduced.
-Information about original and new IDs was saved as a table into file "chr.names".
+Information about original and new IDs was saved as a table into file `$SPECIES/data/chr.names`.

-An example of such table for genome of A.thaliana is shown below:
+An example of such table for the genome of A.thaliana is shown below:

 | original ID | new ID |
 | --- | --- |